JLorentz99/CourseWorkRImageFilter/README.md

 load_all(".")
 ```

-Put an image named `image.png` in the project folder.
+Put an image named `Test image-1.jpg` in the project folder.

 Then run the R Markdown file `image_filter_exam.Rmd`.